KQRS-FM: History

-The original call letters were KEVE-FM and the station was co-owned with sister AM station KEVE.
+The original call letters were KEVE-FM and the station was co-owned with sister AM station KEVE (1440 AM).
 KEVE's AM history predates the FM by 14 years; it launched in May 1948, and was owned by Family Broadcasting until mid-1956 and was known until at least then as KEYD, co-owned with KEYD-TV (now KMSP-TV and launched by Family Broadcasting in January 1955).
 The KEYD Radio studios were located in downtown Minneapolis on 9th Street off of Hennepin Avenue adjacent to the Orpheum Theatre.
-Calls were changed to KADM to complement its AM sister (as in "Adam and Eve") in October 1963.
+The call sign was changed to KADM to complement its AM sister (as in "Adam and Eve") in October 1963.
 A gradual shift from country music to a mix of classical music, show tunes and adult standards began in 1960 and was completed on both stations by March 1963.
 On December 1, 1964, the call letters for both radio stations became KQRS.
 The KEVE studios had, by 1957, moved to its transmitter site in Golden Valley at 917 Lilac Drive, set back from Minnesota State Highway 100.
 This location was the first studio and transmitter site for the station.

 The KQRS call sign stayed with the AM until 1982, when it switched to an oldies format as KGLD before returning to the simulcast and the KQRS calls less than two years later.
-In 1996, the AM was again split from the FM to become one of the first affiliates of Radio Disney, a format targeting children (see KDIZ).
+In 1996, the AM was again split from the FM to become one of the first affiliates of Radio Disney, a format targeting children, as KDIZ.
 Both stations were owned by Disney at the time.
 In early 2001, KQRS and KDIZ (along with sister stations 93X and 105.1/105.3/105.7) moved their studios and offices to 2000 Elm Street SE in Minneapolis, near the University of Minnesota campus.

-In the mid-1960s, KQRS programmed a Middle-of-the-Road format (MOR) with classical and big band music and Brazilian Bossa Nova music in evenings.
+In the mid-1960s, KQRS programmed a middle-of-the-road MOR format with classical and big band music and Brazilian Bossa Nova music in evenings.
 In addition to this format, Joe Pyne's talk radio show was carried.
 In the summer of 1968, KQRS started experimenting with freeform rock in the late night hours with a program called "Nightwatch" with George Donaldson Fisher as DJ.
 This became very popular with college age listeners, and in a few months, the rock format was expanded to begin playing in the evenings as well with DJ Alan Stone, and was known as "Nightwatch Trip One", with Fisher's program renamed slightly as "Nightwatch Trip Two."
 A few months later, this became the primary full-time format.

 By 1977, the freeform rock would give way to a tightly programmed rock approach, courtesy of radio consultants Burkhart/Abrams and their "Superstars" format, which was essentially just the hits from album rock.
 This approach continued into 1986, with respectable, if not spectacular ratings, when KQRS signed a new consultant, Jacobs Media, and evolved into its present-day classic rock format.
 That, coupled with its massively popular morning show, elevated KQRS to the top of the Minneapolis-St. Paul radio market ratings.